edgeandnode/contracts-challenge/README.md

 ## Setup and organization

-You can work on a private GitHub repo and then share it with ariel@edgeandnode.com and david@edgeandnode.com Feel free to send any question while doing the exercise to any of the emails above.
+You can work on a private GitHub repo and then share it with **abarmat** GitHub user.
+Feel free to send any question while doing the exercise.